 Analysis of Poem "Skunk Hour" by Robert Lowell

-Robert Lowell and Skunk Hour
+Robert Lowell And A Summary of Skunk Hour

 Skunk Hour is a confessional poem written in 1957.
 It was the last poem in an important volume of poetry titled Life Studies, one of Lowell's most influential creations.

 The poem focuses initially on several prominent inhabitants of Nautilus Island, Maine; from the hermit heiress to the gay decorator.
 Brief descriptions set the scene until the main protagonist, the sad, lonely speaker, begins his rather pathetic confession.

 - This is a dark and thought provoking poem, with religious anxieties surfacing, and raises issues that are universal and relevant for today.
 For example, the speaker admits to secretly watching lovers in their cars at night and this makes him feel bad, like hell.
 He's a type of voyeur - a victim of a modern, uncaring, materialistic community or a loner who will resort to crazy things for a buzz?

 The alternative interpretation of Skunk Hour, according to one school of thought, is that each individual mentioned in the first part of the poem - the heiress, the millionaire and the decorator - represents a Lowell family member.

 Robert Lowell was a controversial figure in his lifetime.
 Imprisoned for being a conscientious objector in the second world war, he had a torrid personal life, got through three marriages and was treated for various episodes of manic depression.

 Skunk Hour was inspired by fellow poet Elizabeth Bishop's poem Armadillo.
 The two were great friends.

 heiress still lives through winter in her Spartan cottage;